 Example 2: If a bank makes a $1 million Equity Investment into a CDFI-CDE that has received NMTC Allocations from the CDFI Fund, and the bank also makes a $1 million loan to the CDFI-CDE, the bank may claim NMTCs on its $1 million Equity Investment and use its $1 million loan to apply for a BEA Program award.

+The CDFI Bond Guarantee Program and Capital Magnet Fund may also have restrictions about combining NMTCs with those program funds, so Recipients should check the requirements of those programs.

 Any future limitations on the use of NMTCs or the proceeds of QEIs in conjunction with other CDFI Fund programs will be described in the applicable Notices of Funds Availability (NOFAs), Notices of Guaranty Authority (NOGAs), Notices of Allocation Availability (NOAA), program agreements, and/or other program guidance documents.

 Can my organization start to offer NMTCs to investors as soon as it receives notice of an NMTC Allocation award?